-Spring 2018:
+Spring 2020:

 - March: Load the declared graduating seniors' IDs, user names, major GPAs and GPAs onto the Blackboard "course."
-Notify students that the assessment exam is available. - March/April: Evaluate the results of the PIES exam. - April/May: Create the 2018 Assessment Report.
+Notify students that the assessment exam is available. - March/April: Evaluate the results of the 2020 PIES exam. - April/May: Draft the 2020 Assessment Report.
+Create the 2021 PIES exam from the (updated) faculty question pool for potential use in March 2021.